Olsro/ipodclickwheelgamespreservationproject/README.md

 This virtual machine is a fully offline distribution center setup that you can setup at home on your own PC to distribute authed games yourself on your iPod !
 This Virtual Machine can also be useful towards any security+archeologist researcher who want to understand how the DRM worked.

 ## Games Compatibility
 - iPod Classic 5G, 5.5G, 6G, 6.5G, and 7G.
-All iPod Classics that it at least a 5G is basically compatible with this. **You do NOT need to flash any kind of cracked firmware to use this !**
+Any iPod Classic that it at least a 5G is basically compatible with this. **You do NOT need to flash any kind of cracked firmware to use this !**
 - iPod Nano 3G or 4G
 - iPod Nano 5G (with black borders because the screen is too large)